-Tyler State Park Trail is a 8.5 mile moderately trafficked loop trail located near Tyler, TX that features a lake and is rated as moderate.
+Tyler State Park Trail is a 8.5 mile moderately trafficked loop trail located near Tyler, Texas that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash